Improved Convergence Factor of Windowed Anderson Acceleration for Symmetric Fixed-Point Iterations: Main Results

 \subsection{Nonlinear Operator}

-Moving beyond linear operators, we now assume $q$ is nonlinear and has a first-order Taylor expansion at the fixed-point $\bx_*$ with symmetric Jacobian $\nabla q(\bx_*)$ having operator norm less than one.
-Let $\bW:=\nabla q(\bx_*)$, then $q(\bx)$ is locally approximated at $\bx_*$ by its first-order Taylor expansion $q(\bx_*)+\bW(\bx-\bx_*)$.
-As a result of this local approximation, the fixed-point iteration has a local $r$-linear convergence factor of $\|\bW\|$, and using our prior analysis we prove a modified version of AA(m) bests the local convergence of the fixed-point iteration.
+Moving beyond linear operators, we now assume $q$ is nonlinear and has a first-order Taylor expansion at the fixed point $x_*$, with symmetric Jacobian $\nabla q(x_*)$ having operator norm less than one.
+Let $W:=\nabla q(x_*)$, then $q(x)$ is locally approximated at $x_*$ by its first-order Taylor expansion $q(x_*)+W(x-x_*)$.
+As a result of this local approximation, the fixed-point iteration has a local $r$-linear convergence factor of $\|W\|$, and we prove a modified version of AA(m) bests the local convergence factor of the fixed-point iteration.

-The modified version of AA(m) we consider for this setting adds an additional bounding constraint on the coefficients $\alpha_j^{(k)}$.
-Thus, at each iteration, rather than solving \eqref{eq:aa_optimization}, the following model is solved
+The modified version of AA(m) we consider for this setting includes additional bound constraints on the coefficients $\alpha_j^{(k)}$.
+That is, at each iteration, rather than solving \eqref{eq:aa_optimization}, the following constrained problem is solved

 where $C_0 >0$ is a fixed constant.
 We refer to AA(m) with \eqref{eq:aa_optimization} replaced by \eqref{eq:AA_minimize1} as modified AA(m).
 With this slight alteration, we prove the local convergence of modified AA(m) is superior to that of the fixed-point iteration.